delphix/dataops.io/README.md

 3. Add tests for your code.
 4. Send a pull request.

 Contributions must be signed as `User Name <user@email.com>`.
 Make sure to [set up Git with user name and email address](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup).
 Bug fixes should branch from the current stable branch.
-New features should be based on the `release` branch.
+New features should be based on the `master` branch.

 #### <a id="code-of-conduct"></a>Code of Conduct